Persistent Free Volume Governs (Anti)plasticization in Chitosan-Water Mixtures: Methods

 \textbf{Decomposition of Elastic Moduli Contributions} Decomposition of contributions to Young's moduli was performed on a separate set of systems.
 Configurations at 300 K were simulated for an additional 1 ns in the canonical ensemble.
 Then, 2\% uniaxial strain was independently applied to the resulting configuration in $\mathrm{xx}$, $\mathrm{yy}$, and $\mathrm{zz}$ directions, and the system was equilibrated under each stress condition for 1 ns.
 The last 0.5 ns data, corresponding to 50 configurations before and during each deformation were used to compute resulting changes in stress.
 The respective changes in the stress, $\sigma_{\mathrm{xx}}$, $\sigma_{\mathrm{yy}}$, and $\sigma_{\mathrm{zz}}$ were used to calculate

 for $\varepsilon$ = 0.02.

-Contributions to the stress from a specific interaction were calculated using a finite-difference approximation after imposing small volume perturbations:
+Contributions to the stress from a specific interaction were calculated using a finite-difference approximation of the virial stress.
+For a given configuration with simulation cell vectors $\mathbf{h}$ and volume $V$, the cell is perturbed along $j$-th component of the $i$-th cell vector by a small displacement $\varepsilon L$, where we set the dimensionless strain magnitude as $\varepsilon = 10^{-4}$.
+Atomic positions are scaled affinely with the cell under each perturbation, and the potential energy $U_{kl}$ arising from interactions between species $k$ and $l$ is recomputed at the perturbed geometries.
+The stress contribution is then obtained via central finite difference:

-where $ij$ is the directional component of the stress, $k$ and $l$ are the interacting species, $F_{kl}$ is the interaction energy between the two species in the canonical ensemble, and $V$ is the simulation box volume.
-It should be noted that the sum of contributions from all interactions recovers the total stress such that
+where $ij$ denotes the component of the stress tensor, $k$ and $l$ denote the interacting species, $V$ is the simulation box volume, and $\hat{\mathbf{e}}_{ij}$ is the unit matrix with a single nonzero entry at position $(i,j)$.
+The total stress is recovered by summing over all pairwise contributions